bitcoin/bitcoin/doc/developer-notes.md

 As Doxygen recognizes the comments by the delimiters (`/**` and `*/` in this case), you don't *need* to provide any commands for a comment to be valid; just a description text is fine.

+Note: when adding a todo entry, consider whether it would rather be better suited as an issue on github instead.
+TODO entries often become stale or outdated, where issues provide a higher degree of interactivity.

 To describe a class, use the same construct above the class definition:
 ```c++
 /**